INTERVIEW AND PICTURES BY MARKO SYRJALA

 I don’t know.
 Here’s the problem that people don’t understand, a lot of this kind of stuff when you record an album you have a record contract.
 Your record company owns these tapes.
 Even if you write the songs, you own your songs, but they own those tapes, the master tapes.
-So the only way you can put it out is to go and re-record the songs and you can re-record the songs because they’re your songs and release them as a new record any time you want, but you can’t use those original recordings because they paid for it.
+So the only way you can put it out is to go and re-record the songs, and you can re-record the songs because they’re your songs and release them as a new record any time you want, but you can’t use those original recordings because they paid for it.
 The label owns the tapes, not the songs on the tapes, but they own the tapes.
 That’s the problem.
-That’s why a lot of bands can’t use a lot of material for stuff, like when a band puts a song on a TV commercial sometimes they re-record the song, a new version, so that they can use it, that way they make the money for the publishing.
-Otherwise they have to give half the money to the record company.
+That’s why a lot of bands can’t use a lot of material for stuff, like when a band puts a song on a TV commercial sometimes they re-record the song, a new version so that they can use it, that way they make money for the publishing.
+Otherwise, they have to give half the money to the record company.
 So many bands do this, re-record the songs.
 People hear it and go “That sounds a little different.”.
-Well there’s a reason for it, they have to, otherwise they won’t make their money.
+Well, there’s a reason for it, they have to.
+Otherwise, they won’t make their money.

 How did you like the material on this shelved album?

-There was some cool stuff on there, I think a lot of people would dig it.
-Like that song “The Bride Wore Black” was really long, I have all the demos, I can still remember some of the riffs.
+There was some cool stuff on there; I think a lot of people would dig it.
+Like that song “The Bride Wore Black” was really long, I have all the demos; I can still remember some of the riffs.
 It was not as commercial [as “Lita”], much heavier.
 I didn’t care so much for the “Kiss Me Deadly” or this more pop stuff, I still prefer the stuff that Lita did on DANCIN ON THE EDGE.
-I know she sold a lot of records and had a lot of success with that and I’m sure she’s grateful for this, but I thought DANCIN ON TH EDGE was better, more hard rock.
+I know she sold a lot of records and had a lot of success with that, and I’m sure she’s grateful for this, but I thought DANCIN ON THE EDGE was better more hard rock.
 I love that kind of stuff.
-That’s a good record, I think all the songs are good, it’s a really cool record, I like it, it’s my favorite LITA FORD record.
+That’s a good record; I think all the songs are good, it’s a really cool record, I like it, it’s my favorite LITA FORD record.

 SABBATH BLOODY SABBATH

-In the mid ’80s BLACK SABBATH wasn’t exactly the juggernaut they’d once been, LITA FORD on the other hand was still on her way up.
+In the mid-’80s, BLACK SABBATH wasn’t precisely the band it once was, and LITA FORD was still looking for a big success.
 Was it difficult to decide whether to join up with Tony Iommi or stick with Lita?